-- It is an API based on datasets that allows the comparison between multiple variables
+- It is an API based on datasets that allow the comparison between multiple variables

-- It supports multi-plot grids that makes it easy to build complex visualizations
+- It supports multi-plot grids that make it easy to build complex visualizations

 - Univariate and bivariate visualizations available to compare between subsets of data